Job 21: Verse 16

-Job remarks the failure of the friends' rebuttals (21:27–34)
+Job remarks on the failure of the friends' rebuttals (21:27–34)

-After challenging the friends of their thinking process, Job criticizes them for being blind an deaf to reality because of their rigid theological systems.(verses 29–33).
+After challenging the friends' thinking process, Job criticizes them for being blind and deaf to reality because of their rigid theological systems.(verses 29–33).
 Job closes the second round of debate by pointing out the insubstantiality of his friends' comfort until now ('mere hot air') and the faithlessness or treachery of what is left standing in their speeches (verse 34).